Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: System Model

 \subsection{Computation and Transmission Model}

-The FL cycle between the base station (BS) and the users in its service area consists of four steps: 1) Data sampling, which is performed at the user, with arbitrary sampling interval; 2) Local computation, which is performed at the user, with numerous local iterations; 3) Wireless communication (user sends local FL model after finishing and receiving parameters from BS); and 4) BS operation, which comprises aggregation and broadcasting.
+The FCL cycle between the ES and the users in its service area consists of four steps: 1) Data sampling, which is performed at the user, with arbitrary sampling interval; 2) Local computation, which is performed at the user, with numerous local iterations; 3) Wireless communication (the users send their local FCL models after finishing and receiving parameters from ES); and 4) ES operation, which comprises aggregation and broadcasting.